bradley-woods/tech230-vagrant-intro/README.md

 ![vagrant](images/vagrant.png)

-This guide will explain how to create an Ubuntu Virtual Machine (VM) using Vagrant and VirtualBox Manager, and use it to run an nginx web server.
+This guide will explain how to create an Ubuntu Virtual Machine (VM) using Vagrant and VirtualBox Manager, and use it to run an Nginx web server.

 Pre-requisites (for Windows):